miguelromeral/Virus/README.md

 :heavy_check_mark:
 Be able to read configuration of the game from a file (like Linux .conf files)

-:o:
+:arrow_forward:
-Add points to any body item to develop strategies in AI.
+AI to be able to play any card on the deck.

-:o:
+:arrow_forward:
 Refactor code to have the main actions unified (i.e.: not have three different snippets that discard cards.
 Better have one and its appropiate log call).

 :o: